List of Icelandic submissions for the Academy Award for Best International Feature Film

 Iceland has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1981.
-Its first film to be sent to AMPAS was Land and Sons, which was released in 1980.
-Since then, Iceland has sent in a film every year.
+The Icelandic nominee is chosen annually in September by the Icelandic Film and Television Academy, which is also responsible for the Edda Awards.

-As of 2025, Iceland has submitted forty-six films, and only one, Children of Nature by Friðrik Þór Friðriksson, has received a nomination for.
-Three others have made the shortlist.
+As of 2026, Iceland has been nominated only once, for Children of Nature (1991) directed by Friðrik Þór Friðriksson.

 Submissions

-Friðrik Þór Friðriksson directed Iceland's first and only film nominated for the award so far, Children of Nature.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Below is a list of the films that have been submitted by Iceland for review by the Academy for the award by year.
+Its first film to be sent to AMPAS was Land and Sons (1980) directed by Ágúst Guðmundsson.

+Friðrik Þór Friðriksson directed Iceland's first and only film nominated for the award so far, Children of Nature.

 Friðrik Þór Friðriksson's films have been selected to represent Iceland six times, more than any other Icelandic director.
 Baltasar Kormákur has been selected five times, while Ágúst Guðmundsson and Hrafn Gunnlaugsson have each represented Iceland four times.
 In 1990, Guðný Halldórsdóttir became the first Icelandic woman to represent the country.

-The Icelandic nominee is chosen annually in September by the Icelandic Film and Television Academy, which is also responsible for the Edda Awards.
-All films were primarily in Icelandic.